zzqnot996/Embedded_System-/README.md

 # Embedded_System-
-Here are some learning materials about embedded systems.
+Here are some learning materials about embedded systems.(focus on hardware)